SoAp9035/simple-llm-api/README.md

 # Simple LLM API

-A simple and easy-to-use Python wrapper for popular LLM APIs (OpenAI, Anthropic, Google Gemini, Mistral).
+A simple and easy-to-use Python wrapper for popular LLM APIs (OpenAI, Anthropic, and more).

 ## Installation